 Yes, in a number of ways.

-- By a change to restrictions by the department
+- By a change to reservations by the department.

 What's a swap class?
 It's a class on your schedule that you choose to drop if you get into a waitlisted class.
 For example, you might want BIO 340L but it is full so you add BIO 455L instead, and list it as the swap class.
 If a seat opens in 340L and you are added, the system drops you from 455L.
 If you drop 455L but don’t update your waitlist, you will not be added to 340L even if a seat opens up.